HITS-MCM/MD-IFP/doc/doc.md

                 i+=1

-   The combination (Repl, Traj) is unique for each trajectory and the total number of trajectories must be the same as loaded from all pkl files.
+   The combination (_Repl_, _Traj_) is unique for each trajectory and the total number of trajectories must be the same as loaded from all pkl files.
 For example, for HSP90 we have altogether 52 trajectories.
-   The same (Repl, Traj) values can be found in the final dataframe df_ext that also contains cluster labels.
+   The same _(Repl, Traj)_ values can be found in the final dataframe _df_ext_ that also contains cluster labels.

    The list of trajectories that are included in each pkl file can be stored in the log file of the program used to generate IFPs.
     For example, for HSP90, the first dataframe